Transitions: A Complete Guide (with 100+ Examples)

 The addition of at the same moment also clarifies the connection between the ideas for the reader.
 Since we know these events are connected and happening at the same time, we feel more tension for what's about to happen.

 Let’s take a look at some of these words in context to better examine how they work.

 Take the following two sentences.
 Which one reads more fluidly?

-Mark avoided the campus dining hall where his ex-friends hung out.
-He didn’t like its food.
+Mark tended to avoid the campus dining hall where his former friends hung out.
+He loved its food.

-Mark avoided the campus dining hall where his ex-friends hung out.
-Equally important, he didn’t like its food.
+Mark tended to avoid the campus dining hall where his former friends hung out, although he loved its food.